16th Karmapa, Rangjung Rigpe Dorje: Focus on the West

 In 1974, with the help of Freda Bedi, he embarked on his first world tour.
 On September 15, The Karmapa left Rumtek with an entourage of Tulkus and monks, including Tenga Rinpoche, Bardor Tulku Rinpoche and Lama Jigme Rinpoche.
 He was welcomed in London September 17, by Chime Rinpoche, Akong Rinpoche and others, including Hannah Nydahl and Lama Ole Nydahl.
 The Karmapa traveled to Europe, Canada and the United States, where he was welcomed by Chögyam Trungpa.
-In October of 1974 The Karmapa visited the Second Mesa, Hopi reservation in Arizona.
+In October 1974 The Karmapa visited the Second Mesa, Hopi reservation in Arizona.
 He established Dhagpo Kagyu Ling in France as the central seat of activity, gave several Black Crown ceremonies, and attended an audience granted by Pope Paul VI.
 In 1976-77 he began a more exhaustive tour, giving extensive teachings, visiting nearly every major city in Europe.

-In May 1980, Karmapa again visited the West, stopping for lectures and ceremonies in London, New York, San Francisco, Boulder, and Santa Fe.
+In May 1980, Karmapa again visited the West, stopping for lectures and ceremonies in London, New York, San Francisco, Santa Cruz, Boulder, and Santa Fe.

 The sixteenth Karmapa helped foster the transmission of Tibetan Buddhism to the West.
 He established Dharma centers and monasteries in various places around the world in order to protect, preserve, and spread Buddha's teachings.
 As part of an initiative by the Tibetan government-in-exile to consolidate the organizations of Tibetan Buddhism, Rangjung Rigpe Dorje became the first formal head of the Kagyu School, although the earlier Karmapas had long been considered the most prestigious and authoritative lamas of that school.